 Understanding the historical significance of the route, the logistical challenges involved in organizing the parade, and the trends shaping its future allows one to truly appreciate the magnitude of this iconic event.
 By attending the parade, volunteering your time, or simply showing your support, you can contribute to the ongoing movement for equality and justice.

 Now, take a moment to explore the NYC Pride website.
-Learn about ways you can get involved, whether it's through volunteering, donating, or simply spreading awareness.
-The fight for equality is a marathon, not a sprint, and every step forward counts.
+So naturally, learn about ways you can get involved, whether it's through volunteering, donating, or simply spreading awareness.
+In real terms, the fight for equality is a marathon, not a sprint, and every step forward counts.
 What will you do to show your Pride?